-The Transamerica Survey found that 82% of full-time workers are offered a plan by their employers compared to only 43% of part-time workers.
-The survey also found that, of small business employers who did not sponsor a defined contribution plan, 89% are not likely to offer a 401(k) in the next two years, with a frequently cited reason being concerns about cost (34%).
+The Transamerica Survey found that 77% of full-time workers at small businesses are offered a plan by their employers compared to only 45% of part-time workers.
+The survey also found that, of small business employers who did not sponsor a defined contribution plan, 77% are not likely to offer a 401(k) in the next two years, with a frequently cited reason being concerns about cost (52%).

 Small businesses have a myriad of business circumstances, unique retirement plan-related needs, and concerns about cost.
-A key to successfully increasing plan coverage rates is to offer a variety of cost-effective solutions, within the context of the existing system and available plan types, which will address the needs and concerns of the small business owner.
+A key to successfully increasing plan coverage rates is to offer a variety of cost-effective solutions within the context of the existing system and available plan types, which will address the needs and concerns of the small business owner.

-Pertinent Facts About Small Businesses:
+Pertinent Facts About Small Businesses

-- Small businesses with less than 500 employees represent 99.7% of the total firms and just over half of all private sector employees in the United States. - Small businesses generated 64% of net new jobs over the past 15 years and supply more than half of the U.S. non-farm private gross domestic product.
+- Small businesses with less than 500 employees represent 99.7% of firms and just under half of all private sector employees in the United States.4 - Small businesses generated 64% of net new jobs over the past 18 years4 and supply 45% of the U.S. non-farm private gross domestic product.5